-But can we afford to do it?
+But can we afford to do ban Chinese Companies and Products?
 Let’s explore if we can, and will it be prudent to do so?

 Why People Want Governments To Ban Chinese Products?

 China stopped the spread of the Virus in their own country by sealing the epicenter (Wuhan).
-But they never stopped International flights from Wuhan to prevent the global spread even knowing that the virus can spread from person to person and is an airborne disease.
+But they never stopped International flights from Wuhan to prevent the global spread even knowing that the Virus can spread from person to person and is an airborne disease.

 There are several reasons why people want to ban Chinese products – one of the biggest is to help boost local manufacturing and enable native companies to make money and provide employment.

 Why Indians Want the Government To Ban Chinese Products?